dji-sdk/Payload-SDK-Doc/source/faq/index.md

 - Click https://account.dji.com/login , follow the instruction and register as a developer;
 - Once your application is approved, DJI will send you an email with the payment link of PSDK development kit;
-- A PSDK development package and the authorization will be given by DJI after your payment is confirmed.
-You can access the app in the ‘user center’ of developer and download related documentation;
+- After the proposal is reviewed, DJI will contact you by email and grant the PSDK development mode permission; You can check your Payload SDK apps and download the development documentation in the developer center;
-- Start your development!
+- After purchasing the Payload SDK development kit, you can now start to develop your applications!

 ### What should I include in my payload proposal?